judebantony/e2e-k8s-installer/SDLC_AI_CONTEXT_STORE_PROPOSAL.md

-# SDLC AI Context Store - Architecture Proposal
+# SDLC AI Context Store - High-Level Architecture

 ## 📋 Executive Summary

-This proposal outlines the design and implementation strategy for building a **comprehensive Context Store for an SDLC AI Platform**.
-The system aggregates context information from various enterprise data sources, processes them through a robust data pipeline, and stores them in optimized storage layers (vector database and document store) to enable advanced RAG (Retrieval-Augmented Generation) capabilities for code generation and SDLC automation.
+This document presents a **high-level architecture for building an intelligent Context Store for SDLC AI Platform**.
+The system unifies data from all your development tools, processes it intelligently, and makes it available for AI-powered code generation and automation—enabling developers to spend less time searching and more time building.

-### Key Objectives
+### What This System Does

-- **Unified Context Management**: Aggregate data from 10+ enterprise SDLC data sources
+- **🔗 Connects Everything**: Brings together data from 13+ SDLC tools (Jira, GitHub, Confluence, Jenkins, etc.)
-- **Intelligent Retrieval**: Enable semantic search and context-aware information retrieval
+- **🔍 Smart Search**: Finds relevant information using AI-powered semantic search
-- **Real-Time Processing**: Stream data changes with minimal latency
+- **⚡ Real-Time Updates**: Changes in source systems appear instantly
-- **Scalable Architecture**: Handle enterprise-scale data volumes and query loads
+- **📈 Enterprise Scale**: Handles millions of documents and queries efficiently
-- **Multi-Modal Storage**: Optimize storage based on data characteristics and access patterns
+- **🧠 Context-Aware AI**: Provides AI with complete organizational context for better code generation

 ---